 27.1 We know that many commissioners have successfully used the Contract in the context of a framework for, for example, care home placements.
 One way of doing this is where an NHS Standard Contract is entered into with each provider appointed to the framework, with processes for "call-off" of activity set out in Schedule 2A and prices/day rates for activity (perhaps based on a needs assessment) set out in Schedule 3A.
 The Commissioner then raises a purchase order (PO) or individual placement agreement (IPA) for each placement, and the PO or IPA references the Contract which is in place between the parties.
 (To be clear, a PO or IPA may only be used when there is an NHS Standard Contract in place with the provider; they must not be used in isolation.)
-Either the full-length or the shorter-form version would be fit for purpose in this context - but, as noted above, the same form of contract must be used with each provider appointed
+Either the full-length or the shorter-form version would be fit for purpose in this context - but, as noted above, the same form of contract must be used with each provider appointed under a framework procurement.
+A model IPA is available on the NHS Standard Contract web page.

-- under a framework procurement.
-A model IPA is available on the NHS Standard Contract web page. - The new Increasing Capacity Framework, established by NHS England for a range of elective services, works a little differently and provides for either NHS Standard Contracts to be awarded by CCGs or NHS England, or for sub-contracts to be awarded by Trusts, to providers which have entered into a Framework Agreement with NHS England.
-Further details are available on the Increasing Capacity website and from Increasing Capacity website and Increasing Capacity website and Increasing Capacity website and Increasing Capacity framework@nhs.net. - 27.3 We strongly recommend that commissioners take legal advice if considering their own framework procurement.
+- 27.2 The new Increasing Capacity Framework, established by NHS England for a range of elective services, works a little differently and provides for either NHS Standard Contracts to be awarded by CCGs or NHS England, or for sub-contracts to be awarded by Trusts, to providers which have entered into a Framework Agreement with NHS England.
+Further details are available on the Increasing Capacity web site and from increasingcapacityframework@nhs.net. - 27.3 We strongly recommend that commissioners take legal advice if considering their own framework procurement.